-Intermittent fasting can have a multitude of health benefits, if done right.
-That’s the key, if it’s done right.
+Intermittent fasting can have a multitude of health benefits if done right.
+That’s the key if it’s done right.
 Intermittent fasting is not about starving the body.
 You are permitted to eat whatever you wish during the eating window and even consume certain drinks during the fasting period.
 The trick is understanding how it all works and using these windows properly.

 Intermittent fasting of IF was made popular in 2012 by Dr. Michael Mosley and his book and TV documentary.
 After Dr. Mosley, several other journalists and doctors began to come out with similar information.
 According to their research and experience, IF makes a lot of sense.
 After all, all food that is ingested is then broken down by enzymes in the gut in order to end up as molecules in the bloodstream.
-Carbs are broken down into sugars which is then used for energy.
-However not all of it.
+Carbs are broken down into sugars, which is then used for energy.
+However, not all of it.
 The sugars that not used for energy and stored in our fat cells as fat.
 This is how the majority of people begin to see their bodies change.
 However, sugar can only enter our cells with insulin.
 Insulin effectively brings the sugar to the fat cells and keeps it there.
-When we don’t snack between meals, our insulin levels go down and the fat cells can release the sugar to sue as energy.
+When we don’t snack between meals, our insulin levels go down, and the fat cells can release the sugar to use as energy.
 So, when insulin levels go down, weight loss becomes possible.
-The entire concept of IF is to have long periods of time without calories and sugar so that the insulin levels in the body go down long enough so fat can be burned.
+The entire concept of IF is to have long periods without calories and sugar so that the insulin levels in the body go down long enough so fat can be burned.
 This is how IF works.
 Now about those fasting versus feeding times.

 The Difference Between Feeding and Fasting

 Intermittent fasting can also help you to get more sleep.
 Instead of staying up late and watching tv on the couch, go to bed earlier!
-This will help you to stick to your IF schedule and feel well rested for the next day.
+This will help you to stick to your IF schedule and feel well-rested for the next day.

 What Can I Eat and Drink During the Fasting Window?

 During the fasting window, you must not consume any food or drinks that have calories.
 Which essentially means absolutely no food.
-However, when it comes to beverages there are actually a lot of options.
-This is important on a practical level for hydration purposes but also it helps to make your fast easier to bear.
+However, when it comes to beverages, there are actually a lot of options.
+This is important on a practical level for hydration purposes, but also it helps to make your fast easier to bear.
 Especially in the first few days and weeks when it really takes getting used to.
 What are some of the symptoms that you might experience?
-Headaches, nausea, getting a bit light headed.
+Headaches, nausea, getting a bit light-headed.
 However, all of these can be alleviated with the beverages that are permitted during Intermittent Fasting.
 And if you do it right, you can take advantage of certain drinks that really help enhance the results of the intermittent fasting experience.

 So, let’s begin with the basics.